RetroCirce/Zero_Shot_Audio_Source_Separation/README.md

 We provide a quick **inference** interface by:
 ```
-CUDA_VISIBLE_DEVICES=1,2,3,4 python main.py inference
+CUDA_VISIBLE_DEVICES=1 python main.py inference
 ```
 Where you can separate any given source from the track.
 You need to set the value of "inference_file" and "inference_query" in *config.py*.
 Just check the comment and get it started.
+And for the inference, we recommend to use only one card (because it is already enough).

 #### Model Checkpoints: